wp-plugins/work-the-flow-file-upload/README.txt

 == Upgrade Notice ==
 = 1.2.2 =
-* Bug fix for non-registered users not progressing through workflow stages.
+* Bug fix : non-registered users were unable to progress through workflow stages since 1.2.0.
 * Disabled display of prev or next button when on the first or last stages.
-* Safeguards added to discard any possibly spurious php warnings or other output by hooked user functions.
+* Safeguards added to discard possibly spurious output produced by php warnings or other output by hooked user functions processing.
 * Added option 'email_format' to wtf_fu_show_files for manual inclusion of file display inside emails generated in hook functions.
 * Updates to the examples\wtf-fu_hooks_example.php file to display image thumbnails in generated emails.
+* Additional actions and filters added to process email templates (PRO only feature).

 = 1.2.1 =
 * Minor update of upgrade information, missing from 1.2.0.